arda-org/xSuite/xsuite-chainsimulator-temp-tests/Tests spec.md

-**Test 1: Hatom whole user flow against true blockchain**
+**Test 1: Hatom whole flow**

-1. Owner calls `whitelistDelegationContract` to whitelist a provider address `provider`
+1. The admin calls `whitelistDelegationContract` to whitelist a delegation contract `D`.
-2. Alice calls `delegate` (this pre-delegates her EGLD, and selects `provider` as the provider where EGLD will be delegated).
+2. Alice calls `delegate` that pre-delegates her EGLD to `D`.
-3. Bob calls `delegatePendingAmount` with right `provider`
+3. The admin calls `delegatePendingAmount` with the argument `D`.
-4. We move forward 1 epoch
+4. The blockchain advances by 1 epoch.
-5. Bob calls `claimRewardsFrom` with arg `provider`
+5. The admin calls `claimRewardsFrom` with the argument `D`.
-6. Move forward 3 blocks (to wait for callback of claim)
+6. The blockchain advances by 3 blocks (the time for the callback to terminate).
-7. Bob calls "delegateRewards" (this selects a `provider` and delegates rewards there)
+7. The admin calls `delegateRewards` that delegates rewards to `D`.
-8. Move forward 3 blocks.
+8. The blockchain advances by 3 blocks (the time for the callback to terminate).
-9. Alice calls `undelegate`.
-This pre-delegates her EGLD, and selects a `provider`.
-Also Alice gets an Undelegate NFT representing the undelegation information (unbond time, EGLD amount, etc.)
+9. Alice calls `undelegate` that pre-undelegates her EGLD from `D`.
-10. Bob calls "undelegate_pending_amount" with right `provider`
+10. The admin calls `unDelegatePendingAmount` from `D`.
-11. Move forward 10 epochs
+11. The blockchain advances by 10 epochs.
-12. Alice calls `withdraw`.
-This fails.
+12. Alice calls `withdraw` and it fails.
-13. Alice calls `withdrawFrom` with right provider `provider`.
+13. Alice calls `withdrawFrom` with the argument `D`.
-14. Move forward 3 blocks.
+14. The blockchain advances by 3 blocks (the time for the callback to terminate).
-15. Alice calls `withdraw`.
-This succeeds and she gets back EGLD, more than initially deposited.
+15. Alice calls `withdraw` and it succeeds.
+She gets back more EGLD than initially deposited.

 **Test 2: Hatom cross-shard calls concurrency**